TheLaw1337/negativespaces/README.md

 - Install [Love2d Snippets](https://marketplace.visualstudio.com/items?itemName=pixelwar.love2dsnippets), which makes your life easier.

 - Configure your `gulfconf.js` to point to the right directories.
-Toggle on what you need to prepare.
+Toggle make variables for your target platforms.
+(Mac not supported yet, Android and iOS will only copy files, not build)

 ## Tasks ##